Al3x-G/MP2MemoryGame/README.md

 + Replayability options and value

 ## Features and Wireframe
 This site comprises one page, with a centred game screen.
-The game itself ...
+A simple approach is usually best, I opted for a dark background and for the interactive elements to be bright and noticeable.

 ### Title Page
 ![Title Game State](readme_docs/prototype/title.png "Title Game State")